umputun/remark42/README.md

 * Import from disqus
 * Markdown support
 * Moderator can remove comments and block users
-* Voting and pinning system
+* Voting, pinning and verification system
 * Sortable comments
 * Extractor for recent comments, cross-post
 * RSS for all comments and each post